EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/rancherha.rst

     The configuration of the entire system is defined in the ``rancher-cluster.yml`` file.
 This file is edited to include the system configuration and then later used to deploy it.

-    LB nodes are marked with **"system-role/ingress-rancher: accept"** label.
+    LB nodes are marked with ``system-role/ingress-rancher: accept`` label.
 Copy the related section for each LB node.
 E.g. for 2 nodes, the file should include:

     .. figure:: images/ranchercluster1.png
 	:scale: 75%